• Skip to primary navigation

 • In a large skillet, add in coconut milk and bring to a simmer over medium heat.

 • Stir in red curry paste and sugar.
-Bring up to a boil, then reduce heat to low and simmer for 5 minutes.
+Bring up to a boil, then reduce heat to medium and simmer for 5 minutes.

-• Add the chicken and the vegetables, cook for 5 more minutes until chicken is cooked through.
-Stir in the fish sauce and basil.
+• Add the chicken and the vegetables, turn the heat up a little and cook for 5 more minutes until chicken is cooked through.
+Turn off heat and stir in the fish sauce and basil or cilantro.
 Serve with rice.

 Notes